deepikaksr/RAG-chatbot/README.md

 - Convert it to SQL if CSV data is present, then retrieve and summarize results.
 - Or retrieve relevant chunks via TF-IDF and generate a final answer with Gemini.

-## Notes

-### OCR:
-- The code calls `pytesseract.image_to_string` for images and video frames.
-- Ensure Tesseract is installed and on your PATH.

-### Video Processing:
-- Uses OpenCV for frame sampling and ffmpeg for audio extraction.
-- Adjust the sampling rate (default is 5 or 15 seconds) in `extract_text_from_video`.

-### Whisper Transcription:
-- The code includes a placeholder function `transcribe_audio_with_groq` for Groq’s Whisper API.
-- Update the URL, headers, and parameters for your actual endpoint.